tv2/casparcg-cliptool/README.md

 When no changes has been made this button will be displayed with the text 'Close Settings', and on clicking it will simply do as the button states.

-If changes have been made the text displayed will update to display 'Discard Changes & Close Settings'.
+If changes have been made, the text displayed will update to display 'Discard Changes & Close Settings'.
 Upon clicking it while changes have been made, the user will be prompted if they truly wish to discard changes.
 If cancelled, the prompt simply closes.
 If accepted, then the changes are discarded, and the settings page is closed.

 #### Restart Cliptool

-As noted earlier in the Settings section, this button is not accessible from the [channel view](#view-modes).
+This button is not shown when settings are accessed from the [channel view](#view-modes).

 When clicked it simply makes Cliptool stop.
 Cliptool, along with CasparCG and Media Scanner, tends to be run through **CasparCG Launcher**.
-When a process handled by **CasparCG Launcher** exits, then **CasparCG Launcher** will restart it immediately.
+When a process handled by **CasparCG Launcher** exits, then **CasparCG Launcher** will restart it.
 This is what Cliptool leverages, for its restart functionality.
 As such it should be noted that this button will not Restart Cliptool, if not running from **CasparCG Launcher**.